oc-shopaholic/oc-shopaholic-docs/plugins/home.md

 * The plugin extends [OfferCollection](modules/offer/collection/collection) class and adds **"filterByPrice"**, **"filterByDiscount"**, **"filterByQuantity"**, **"filterByProperty"** methods.
 * The plugin extends [ProductCollection](modules/product/collection/collection) class and adds **"filterByPrice"**, **"filterByBrandList"**, **"filterByDiscount"**, **"filterByQuantity"**, **"filterByProperty"** methods.

+You can find more information about filtration [here](modules/filter/home).

 For example, the filter panel on your site might look like this:

 ![](./../assets/images/fronend-filter-panel-1.png)